citruspi/ford.py/readme.md

 As mentioned previously, `ford.py` is written on top of `flask` and other flask extensions.

-Take a look at the source for the `ford.py` file, and you'll find it familiar.
+Take a look at the source for the `ford.py` file, you'll find it familiar.
 You should be able to extend it as easily as any other `flask` project.

 ### Credits